aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 This operation MUST take the plain text of the source field as input.

-This operation MUST must take the HmacSha384 (citation needed) of the plain text and the specified key and return the most significant `hash length` bits as an unsigned integer.
+This operation MUST must take the [HmacSha384](https://www.ietf.org/rfc/rfc2104.txt) of the plain text and the specified key and return the most significant `hash length` bits as an unsigned integer.

 ## Item Encryptor Behavior